Sigurre/Kickstart/M1/1.1/README.md

 These prompts will focus on using the CLI to accomplish certain tasks.
 As such, they are **critical** and should be done before moving on.
 Don't skip them unless you know you can do them easily!

-Accomplish the following using **ONLY THE TERMINAL!**
+Accomplish the following using **ONLY THE TERMINAL!** You can use a graphical text editor to add text to any created files, but all other tasks should be done via the terminal only!

 ## PROMPT 1
 This will be a handful of exercises for you to verify your familiarity with navigating the filesystem via the terminal.

 * Open the current submodule directory (where this file is kept)
-* Go to your home directory *using only one command*
+* Go to your home directory
 * Go to the `/bin` directory and list its contents
 * Clear the terminal screen so there's nothing on it
 * Also in the `/bin` directory, list the contents while also listing their creation date/time
 * Navigate one directory up and print its contents to the terminal
-* Navigate to the root directory of your machine
+* Navigate to the root directory of your machine and list its contents
 * Go back to this module's directory and print the directory *path* to the terminal
 * Print the contents of this `README.md` to the terminal